mbalcerzak/mbalcerzak/README.md

 ### Hi there

+I am an MLOPs Engineer based in Spain

 - 🔭 I’m currently working on Idealista.com scraper to look for apartments in Spain
 - 🌱 I’m currently learning Kubernetes and AWS
 - 📫 Reach me: twitter.com/M_A_Balcerzak